Our Fight for Racial and Social Justice

 Commitment

-Our Diversity, Equity and Inclusion Action Plan articulates and delivers on our commitment to oppose racial injustice and address its deleterious effects on our people and firm.
-Created with the involvement of our board of directors, including our chairman and CEO Joe Conroy, the plan sets forth specific objectives, metrics and actions.
+Our Diversity, Equity and Inclusion Action Plan articulates and delivers on our commitment to oppose injustice and address its deleterious effects on our people and firm.
+Created with the involvement of our board of directors, including our chairman Joe Conroy, the plan sets forth specific objectives, metrics and actions.

 Read Cooley’s Diversity, Equity and Inclusion Action Plan